chuikelvin/google-actions-smarthome/README.md

     5. Select that item.
 The Google Assistant will then authenticate with your service and send a SYNC request, asking your service to provide a list of devices for the user.
 26. Now pre-programmed devices will appear in the Google Home app.

+## Adding stream URLS

+Add your custom stream URLS in the following line https://github.com/shivasiddharth/google-actions-smarthome/blob/4f9bcec623f98a139b92dfc920478115427b2d2f/smarthome-control/functions/index.js#L74.
+Make sure to follow the pattern using the device id that you used to create the devices.
+Also, the number of streams should match the number of cameras created.

 ## Adding or modifying the devices